nuxt-modules/ngrok/README.md

 })
 ```

-Now if you run your Nuxt application, you should see a message in your console that shows the NGROK URL.
+Now if you run your Nuxt application, you should see a message in your console that shows the ngrok URL.

 ```bash
 ✔ Ngrok connected at https://mutual-moose-generous.ngrok-free.app